-- 1. GfK data entails only at-home consumption, whereas MSC data entails both at- and out-of-home consumption, though the vast majority is consumed at home. - GfK data is calculated on volumes sold, MSC data is calculated on volumes declared (sold and inventory) - 3.
-GfK data is calculated for FY22/23, whereas the
+- 1. GfK data covers consumption at home, whereas MSC data encompasses both at-home and out-of-home consumption, although the majority occurs at home. - 2.
+GfK data is based on volumes sold, while MSC data is based on declared volumes (sold and inventory).

-MSC data is reporting on FY23/24
+3. GfK data pertains to FY22/23, whereas the MSC data reflects FY23/24.